*Star: Rules

-For clarification when computing the score, stars owning fewer than two peries may be removed, making it clear those peries are owned by the surrounding star.
+For clarification when computing the score, groups owning fewer than two peries may be removed, making it clear those peries are owned by the surrounding star.

 The reward adjustment is computed as the difference between the number of stars the other player has and the number of stars owned by the player, doubled.
 Effectively, it penalizes the player with more stars and rewards the player who has more effectively grouped their stars.
 The player with the higher adjusted score wins.
 In the event of a tie, the player with the most quarks (corners) wins.
 Under this system, the sum of both players' scores is equal to the number of edge cells (or nodes), plus one.
 For the "full" board with 10 rings, the total score is 51.

 Simplified scoring

 As a simplification, each remaining star is worth the number of peries it contains minus four.
 For example, a group containing exactly two peries is worth 2−4 = −2 points.
 This is the same as the two peries being given to the opponent.
 That is, creating a group with just two peries is worthless unless it disconnects opponent groups or contains a corner, which could contribute to the quark peri bonus.

 An alternative scoring system has been suggested by R. Wayne Schmittberger.
 In the alternative system, the score is computed as the number of peries owned by the player, minus the number of peries owned by the opponent, including the quark peri plus an alternative adjustment reward.
-The alternative adjustment reward is the player's conventional reward adjustment (double the difference in stars) minus the opponent's conventional reward adjustment, which effectively doubles the conventional reward adjustment for both players.
+The alternative adjustment reward is the player's conventional reward adjustment (double the difference in stars) minus the opponent's conventional reward adjustment.
 Under this system, a player wins if their score is positive.